Pack n play weight limits and other considerations. What to know about height and weight limit before you buy a pack and play.

 The recommended maximum weight limit for most Pack n Play models is between 25 – 30 pounds (which kids will usually hit somewhere around 2 to 3 years), but this varies between brands and styles, so be sure to check this when purchasing your own.

-As well as a weight limit, there are other considerations you need to consider to ensure the Pack n Play is safe for your little ones.
+As well as a weight limit, there are other considerations you need to consider to ensure the Pack n Play is safe for your little ones, and decide when it’s time to stop using a pack and play.

 We’ll discuss all of these considerations in this article, as well as compare some of the top-rated Pack and Play models available.